2024 Tipperary county hurling team season: Summary

 Tipperary were awarded a penalty in injury time when Conor Stakelum was dragged to the ground by Seán Linnane when running in on goal.
-Man of the match Gearóid O'Connor scored the penalty shooting powerfully to the middle of the goals giving Tipperary a win by five points on 1-16 to 0-24 scoreline.
+Man of the match Gearóid O'Connor scored the penalty shooting powerfully to the middle of the goals giving Tipperary a win by five points on 1–16 to 0–24 scoreline.

 On 24 February, Tipperary played Westmeath, managed by Joe Fortune in front of a crowd of 1,962 in Semple Stadium in round 3 of the National hurling league.
 The team showed 14 changes from the victory over Galway with debuts for David Kelly, Sean Hayes, and Cathal Quinn.

 Noel McGrath, Dan McCormack, Jason Forde and Conor Stakelum also returned to the team.

-Tipperary had a 2-12 to 0-10 lead at half-time after two goals by Mark Kehoe in the 27th and 28th minutes.
+Tipperary had a 2–12 to 0–10 lead at half-time after two goals by Mark Kehoe in the 27th and 28th minutes.

-In the second half Westmeath scored tow goals and reduced the lead to four points before a own goal by Westmeath goalkeeper Noel Conaty who turning the ball into his own net with Tipperary winning by 3-25 to 2-21.
+In the second half Westmeath scored tow goals and reduced the lead to four points before an own goal by Westmeath goalkeeper Noel Conaty who turning the ball into his own net with Tipperary winning by 3–25 to 2-21.

 On Saturday 9 March, Tipperary played Limerick, managed by John Kiely in round 4 of the National hurling league in Páirc Uí Chaoimh.

 The game was moved to Cork because of repair work being done on the playing surface at the Gaelic Grounds.

 The match was shown live on RTE 2 with commentary from Ger Canning and Michael Duignan.
 Analysis was provided by Shane Dowling and Liam Sheedy.

 The Tipperary team had 11 changes from the side that defeated Westmeath in round 3.
-In cold, wet and windy conditions Tipperary had a 1-7 to 0-9 lead at half-time with the goal coming from Jason Forde after 30 minutes.
+In cold, wet and windy conditions Tipperary had a 1–7 to 0–9 lead at half-time with the goal coming from Jason Forde after 30 minutes.
 In the second half Limerick went in front after 50 minutes and were three points in front after 58 minutes before Patrick Maher robbed Colin Coughlan to score a goal for Tipperary.
-Limerick scored the next four points before an injury time goal by Jake Morris reduced the lead to one point, with Limerick going on to win by one on a 0-26 to 3-16 scoreline.
+Limerick scored the next four points before an injury time goal by Jake Morris reduced the lead to one point, with Limerick going on to win by one on a 0–26 to 3–16 scoreline.